theolivenbaum/resin/README.md

 	// fields/values
 	IDictionary<string, IList<string>> doc;

 More than one document fit into a document file.
 A whole list of them would fit.
 Imagine how it looks in-memory.
 I mean I can only guess the shape but it looks to be covering a large area of your RAM.
 It's a huge tree of stuff.
-Almost as wierd-looking as the other huge tree of stuff, the token structure:

-	// tokens/docids/positions
-	IDictionary<string, IDictionary<int, IList<int>>> _tokens;

 [Code](https://github.com/kreeben/resin/blob/master/Resin/DocumentWriter.cs)